-For each input defined for the blueprint, it is possible to set a default value, which will be displayed to the user reserving the blueprint.
-To include a description for each input, click the add description button and enter the description in the text area that will appear inside the input box.
-The description is provided as a tooltip in the blueprint's Reserve form.
+For each input defined for the blueprint, it is possible to either set a default value.
+Alternatively, if no default value is set, the user will be required to fill in a value, which will become mandatory.
+To include addition description for each input, click the add description button and enter the description in the text area that will appear inside the input box.

 You can link a published attribute to a global attribute.
 When the value of the global attribute is specified, all the individual attributes are populated with the same value, eliminating the need to open each one and specifying the values for reach individual attribute separately.